-Garden: This batch of tea comes from Yonglong Village, just above Dong Ding Mountain.
-Yonglong is known for its rich soil which differs from other locales in Lu Gu Township.
-This farm is managed by a father and son team who inherited their family tradition as artisans of Dong Ding Oolong.
-The son is one of the earliest tea makers in the area to begin using their late spring and summer crops to make Black Tea.
-Like their Dong Ding Oolong, we truly feel that it is some of the finest Black Tea we've experienced.
+Garden: This tea comes from Fenghuang Village, on the ridge just across from Dong Ding Mountain.
+Fenghuang is known for its rich red soil which differs from other locales in Lu Gu Township.
+This farm is managed by our good friend who inherited his family tradition as artisans of Dong Ding Oolong.
+Like their Traditional Dong Ding Oolong, we feel confident in saying that this is a high quality Small Leaf Black Tea.